-Altitude: 1350m/4428ft Flight time: 35 min In the morning, you’ll hop a brief flight from Lukla to Kathmandu, where your journey both began and ends.
+Altitude: 1350m/4428ft Flight time: 35 min In the morning, you’ll hop on a brief flight from Lukla to Kathmandu, where your journey both began and ends.
 You’ll transfer to your hotel upon landing for some much-needed solo rest and reflection after your trek conquering the Himalayas.
 We’ll reunite in the evening for a farewell dinner at one of the best Nepalese restaurants in town, where we’ll be eager to hear your feedback on the trip.

 Day 14 – Kathmandu: Departure Day

 Altitude: 1,350m/4,428ft It’s your last day in Nepal!
 Grab some breakfast, and then take in some last-minute shopping in Kathmandu.
-We’ll make sure you arrive at Kathmandu International Airport with plenty time before your flight home.
+We’ll make sure you arrive at Kathmandu International Airport with plenty of time before your flight home.
 At this time, we’ll say our goodbyes and bid you farewell, armed with warm memories and gorgeous photos to show your loved ones.
 END OF OUR SERVICES * All distances and time estimates are approximate.

 - Nepal Visa

 - Few meals at Kathmandu except welcome & farewell dinners and breakfasts

 - The entire cost of beverages, mineral water while on the trek.

 - Travel insurance (must include Helicopter evacuation and Trip Cancellation charges)